tulane-cmps6730/project-reddit/README.md

 ### Convolutional Neural Network

-The Bernoulli Naive Bayes model was built using scikit-learn's BernoulliNB() package, and the model was designed to interpret both unigrams and bigrams.
+The Bernoulli Naive Bayes model was built using TensorFlow.

 Below are some evaluation metrics for the model:

-- Precision
+- Precision: 0.665
-- Recall
+- Recall: 0.733
-- F1
+- F1: 0.698

 ### Conclusions: